judeonuh/EPN-SEPN-Financial-Model/README.md

 To replicate this model for any new Network/region of customers...
 - Create a copy of your model and rename this copy as the new Network/region
 - Delete all the records presently on the new sheet EXCEPT the first 5 records.
-- Change the links for any chosen cell.
-By doing this, the model extracts data from the new linked data sheet without the need for formulars again.
+- Select any cell from the above 5 records and change the links to your new data sheet.
+By doing this, the model automatically extracts data from the new linked data sheet without the need to rewrite formulars again.
+To edit/change links...
-- To edit links...
+  -  Select a non-empty cell
   -  Go to "Data" Tab, click on "Edit Links".
   -  From the opened dialogue box, select the new data sheet you want and click on "Change Source".
   -  Click "Close" when finished.